phalcon-orphanage/docs/en/reference/acl.rst

 Defining Access Controls
 ------------------------
-Now we have roles and resources.
-It's time to define the ACL i.e. which roles can access which resources.
+Now that we have roles and resources, it's time to define the ACL (i.e. which roles can access which resources).
 This part is very important especially taking into consideration your default access level "allow" or "deny".

 .. code-block:: php